 Today is the feast day of St Gilbert of Sempringham (c.1083-c.1190).
 Originally a secular priest of the diocese of Lincoln, he founded his own religious order (often erroneously described as the only religious order founded in England).
 It had two interesting characteristics: the first was that it was a double community of both women and men.
 What is less well known is that the two halves followed very different rules.
 The women were nuns, following the rule of St Benedict.
 The men were canons regular, following the rule of St Augustine.
 How that worked must have been, er, interesting.
 He was canonized a mere twelve years after his death at well over a hundred years old.

-Posted by Pastor in Valle Emeritus at 07:30
+Posted by Pastor in Monte at 07:30